 - Join a study group: Study groups are a very efficient way of increasing your knowledge base in any subject; thus they are one of the quickest ways to learn to play poker.
 The effectiveness comes from the fact there is a group of people with the same interests working towards the same goal.
 Spend time discussing hands, helping other members with their issues and asking your questions.
 You can join study groups in most poker forums.

 - Listen to music while playing: Music can both be relaxing, motivating or both (depending on what type of music you listen to).
 Some people can’t listen to music while playing; personally, I feel it’s a simple poker tip that helps me get into the zone.
 Try it out and see does it help you!
 See can you take this to the next level with psychological conditioning with the old but gold article.

 - Learn the important (yet simple) poker math: Math is a big part of poker and should play a role in many of the difficult you make at the poker table.
 Poker math isn’t particularly complicated so invest some time, and your bankroll will thank you for it!

 - Beware of the flush: Flushes are one of the most attractive hands to make in poker.
 Nothing looks better than when all five cards colour matches (well maybe if they were in a row too!).
 This bias leads to a lot of newer players overpaying for flush draws and as a result when the 3rd flush card hits they are quite likely to have made a flush.
 Make sure you don’t pay them off when they suddenly start shovelling chips into the pot!
 See SplitSuits thoughts on how to play overpairs when flush draws complete here.

-There are 45 of the best Texas Holdem tips & strategies.
+There are 45 of the best Texas Holdem Tips & strategies.
 Any other quick poker tips for beginners?
-Please let us know below.

 If you know somebody who might find these useful, please share below!
 Thank you.